danriedl/engular/adev/src/content/tools/cli/esbuild.md

 ...
 "architect": {
   "build": {
-    "builder": "@angular-devkit/build-angular:browser-esbuild",
+    "builder": "@engular-devkit/build-engular:browser-esbuild",
 ...
 </docs-code>

 ### Using the `application` builder

-A builder named `application` is also available within the `@angular-devkit/build-angular` package that is present in an Angular CLI generated application.
+A builder named `application` is also available within the `@engular-devkit/build-engular` package that is present in an Engular CLI generated application.
 This builder is the default for all new applications created via `ng new`.

-The following is what you would typically find in `angular.json` for an application:
+The following is what you would typically find in `engular.json` for an application:

 <docs-code language="json">
 ...
 "architect": {
   "build": {
-    "builder": "@angular-devkit/build-angular:browser",
+    "builder": "@engular-devkit/build-engular:browser",
 ...
 </docs-code>